 Foreign Currency Exchange Rate Risk.
 Fluctuations in the rate of exchange between the U.S. dollar and foreign currencies, primarily the euro, could adversely affect our financial results.
-For the three months ended March 31, 2008, approximately 46% of our sales were denominated in foreign currencies.
+For the three and six months ended June 30, 2008, approximately 47% and 46%, respectively, of our sales were denominated in foreign currencies.
 We expect that foreign currencies will continue to represent a similarly significant percentage of our sales in the future.
 Selling, marketing, and administrative costs related to these sales are largely denominated in the same respective currency, thereby mitigating our transaction risk exposure.
 We therefore believe that the risk of a significant impact on our operating income from foreign currency fluctuations is not substantial.
 However, for sales not denominated in U.S. dollars, if there is an increase in the rate at which a foreign currency is exchanged for U.S. dollars, it will require more of the foreign currency to equal a specified amount of U.S. dollars than before the rate increase.
 In such cases and if we price our products in the foreign currency, we will receive less in U.S. dollars than we did before the rate increase went into effect.
 If we price our products in U.S. dollars and competitors price their products in local currency, an increase in the relative strength of the U.S. dollar could result in our price not being competitive in a market where business is transacted in the local currency.

-The majority of sales recorded in foreign currencies for the quarter ended March 31, 2008, were denominated in the euro.
+The majority of sales recorded in foreign currencies for the quarter ended June 30, 2008, were denominated in the euro.
 Our principal exchange rate risk therefore exists between the U.S. dollar and the euro.
-Fluctuations from the beginning to the end of any given reporting period result in the remeasurement of our foreign currency-denominated receivables and payables, generating currency transaction gains or losses that impact our non-operating income/expense levels in the respective period and are reported in other (income) expense, net in our consolidated financial statements.
-We recorded \$147,000 and \$29,000 foreign currency gains for the three months ended March 31, 2008 and 2007, respectively, related mainly to the re-measurement of our foreign currency-denominated receivables and payables.
+Fluctuations from the beginning to the end of any given reporting period result in the re-measurement of our foreign currency-denominated receivables and payables, generating currency transaction gains or losses that impact our non-operating income/expense levels in the respective period and are reported in other (income) expense, net in our consolidated financial statements.
+We recorded \$19,000 and \$34,000 foreign currency gains for the three months ended June 30, 2008 and 2007, respectively, and \$166,000 and \$61,000 foreign currency gains for the six months ended June 30, 2008 and 2007, respectively, related mainly to the re-measurement of our foreign currency-denominated receivables and payables.
 We do not currently hedge our exposure to foreign currency exchange rate fluctuations.
 We may, however, hedge such exposure to foreign currency exchange rate fluctuations in the future.

 Interest Rate Risk.
-Our exposure to interest rate risk at March 31, 2008, is related primarily to our investment portfolio.
+Our exposure to interest rate risk at June 30, 2008, is related primarily to our investment portfolio.
 Our investment portfolio includes fixed rate debt instruments of the U.S. government and corporate issuers and consists primarily of short-term investments.
 The primary objective of our investments in debt instruments is to preserve principal while maximizing yields.
 A change in prevailing interest rates may cause the fair value of our investments to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the prevailing rate rises, the fair value of the principal amount of our investment will probably decline.
 To minimize this risk, investments are generally held to maturity.
 Due to the short-term nature of these investments, we believe we have no material exposure to interest rate risk arising from our investments.